Commercial National Security Algorithm Suite

+Contents

+CNSA 1.0

+A singular parameter length is provided for protection up to TOP SECRET level.

-The CNSA transition is notable for moving RSA from a temporary legacy status, as it appeared in Suite B, to supported status.
+The CNSA 1.0 transition is notable for moving RSA from a temporary legacy status, as it appeared in Suite B, to supported status.
 It also did not include the Digital Signature Algorithm.
 This, and the overall delivery and timing of the announcement, in the absence of post-quantum standards, raised considerable speculation about whether NSA had found weaknesses e.g. in elliptic-curve algorithms or others, or was trying to distance itself from an exclusive focus on ECC for non-technical reasons.

+Documents describing the integration of CNSA 1.0 with Internet protocols include: